intsystems/relaxit/README.md

 - [x] [Hard Concrete](https://arxiv.org/pdf/1712.01312)
 - [x] [REINFORCE](http://www.cs.toronto.edu/~tingwuwang/REINFORCE.pdf)
 - [x] [Logit-Normal](https://en.wikipedia.org/wiki/Logit-normal_distribution) and [Laplace-form approximation of Dirichlet](https://stats.stackexchange.com/questions/535560/approximating-the-logit-normal-by-dirichlet)

+## 🎮 Demo
+For demonstration purposes, we have implemented a simple VAE with discrete latents.
+Our code is available [here](https://github.com/intsystems/discrete-variables-relaxation/tree/main/demo).
+Each of the discussed relaxation techniques allowed us to learn the latent space with the corresponding distribution.

 ## 📚 Stack
 Some of the alternatives for GS were implemented in [pyro](https://docs.pyro.ai/en/dev/distributions.html), so we base our library on their codebase.